plforacle/mysql-rag/build-chatbot/build-chatbot.md

       Please enhance the chatbot so the user has the ability to enter multiple lines, such as three lines, instead of just one.
 Is this possible?
       </copy>```

-2. Replace index.html file with new content in  "chatbot"" folder
+2. Replace index.html file with new content in  "chatbot" folder

       - Delete all content
       ```bash